 Tourism and Human Rights

 Human rights include the right to move freely within your country, to settle and to return from another country.
-Protection against discrimination based on ethnicity, skin color, gender, sexual orientation, religion, age, state of health and more is also part of the universal human rights.
+Protection against discrimination based on ethnicity, skin color, gender, sexual orientation, religion, age, state of health, political freedom and more is also part of the universal human rights.

 However, fair and just wages and working conditions as well as the protection of motherhood and family are also documented here, as is the right to water, a healthy environment and self-determined development.